MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 ---
 # Trigger a flow based on email properties

-Use the **when a new email arrives (V3)** trigger to create a flow that runs when one or more of the following email properties match criteria that you provide:
+Use the **when a new email arrives (V3)** trigger to create a flow that runs when one or more of the following email properties match criteria that you provide.

 | Property | When to use |
 | --- | --- |